nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

 For a script-drive sudt, info_data satisfies the following rules:

 - **Rule 1:** First, check according to the rules of info_cell, if there is a corresponding info_cell, use info_cell.
-- **Rule 2:**  When there is no corresponding info_cell, scan the entire chain to find the first issuance transaction corresponding to sudt with data in the sudt info format in the output_type of the witness corresponding to the owner lockscript, and the hash of info_data is equal to the first 32 bytes of the owner lockscript args.
+- **Rule 2:**  When there is no corresponding info_cell, scan the entire chain to find the first issuance transaction corresponding to sudt with data in the SUDT Info format in the output_type of the witness corresponding to the owner lockscript, and the hash of info_data is equal to the first 32 bytes of the owner lockscript args.